 After all that, if you make it to the hill, have some fun and be sure to check out the food court.

-How much does it cost to snow tube at Ober Gatlinburg?
+How much does it cost to snow tube at Ober Mountain?

-Snow tubing sessions are 90 minutes.
-Tickets for snow tubing cost $30 on regular ol’ weekdays and $35 on holidays and weekends, on Saturdays and Sundays.
+Snow tubing sessions are 90-minute sessions.
+Tickets for snow tubing cost $35 on regular ol’ weekdays and $45 on holidays and weekends, on Saturdays and Sundays.
 Note that prices are subject to change.

 During the summer, Ober also offers summer tubing.

-Ober Gatlinburg welcomes visitors of all ages and is located at 1339 Ski Mountain Road in downtown Gatlinburg.
+Ober Mountain welcomes visitors of all ages and is located at 1339 Ski Mountain Road in downtown Gatlinburg.

-Do you enjoy snow tubing at Ober Gatlinburg?
+Have you been snow tubing at Ober Mountain in Gatlinburg, Tennessee?
 Let us know in the comments below.